ECON 7200OL - Economic Principles (M)

 Note: This schedule is subject to change.

-Week Topic ESPP Text Reading 1 Capitalism: affluence, inequality, and the environment Chapter 1 2 Social interactions and economic outcomes Chapter 2 3 Public policy for fairness and efficiency Chapter 3 4 Work, wellbeing, and scarcity Chapter 4 5 Institutions, power, and inequality Chapter 5 6 The firm: Employees, managers, and owners Chapter 6 7 Firms and markets for goods and services Chapter 7 8 The labour market: Wages, profits, and unemployment Chapter 8 9 The credit market: Borrowers, lenders, and the rate of interest Chapter 9 10 Banks, money, housing, and financial assets Chapter 10 11 Market failures and government policy Chapter 11 12 Governments and markets in a democratic society Chapter 12
+Week Topic ESPP Text Reading 1 Capitalism: affluence, inequality, and the environment Chapter 1 2 Social interactions and economic outcomes Chapter 2 3 Public policy for fairness and efficiency Chapter 3 4 Work, wellbeing, and scarcity Chapter 4 5 Institutions, power, and inequality Chapter 5 6 The firm: Employees, managers, and owners Chapter 6 7 Firms and markets for goods and services (Part 1) Chapter 7 8 Firms and markets for goods and services (Part 2) Chapter 7 9 The labour market: Wages, profits, and unemployment Chapter 8 10 The credit market: Borrowers, lenders, and the rate of interest Chapter 9 11 Banks, money, housing, and financial assets Chapter 10 12 Market failures and government policy Chapter 11

 The University's policy on Assessment for Coursework Programs is based on the following four principles: